 Energy efficiency is currently a core focus of the ABCB, with a variety of initiatives related to updating the NCC energy efficiency requirements in 2019.
-Some of these initiatives include:
+This includes:

 NCC 2019 Energy Efficiency